 For a long moment, I stared at the circular ripples in the water where the wildebeest had been.
-My hands were cramped and sweaty from clutching my camera too tightly—my heart was still pounding.
+My hands were cramped and sweaty from clutching my camera too tightly.
+My heart pounded in my chest.

-I chose to believe he took one for the team—one less hungry crocodile more lives saved—and not just an idiot.
+I chose to believe he took one for the team—one less hungry crocodile—and not just an idiot.

 “There’s more coming,” said Paul, pointing to the herd that had wandered in to our left.
 Adrenaline shot through me.
-I sat my camera on a bean bag and got ready for the next drama to unfold.
+I sat my camera on a bean bag and prepared for the next drama to unfold.

-Here’s How Can You Enjoy the An Amazing Crossing
+Here’s How Can You Enjoy the An Amazing Wildebeest Migration Crossing

 Read this post if you’re curious as to whether a safari is right for you.